 Meade and Jan Gougeon were inducted into The National Sailing Hall of Fame (NSHOF) in October of 2015.
 Meade and Jan, along with their brother Joel, founded Gougeon Brothers, Inc. in 1969.
-They were selected because of their pioneering work in the use of epoxies for boat construction, and because each are accomplished sailors.
+They were selected because of their pioneering work in the use of epoxies for boat construction, and because each is an accomplished sailor.
 Continue reading →

 Cover Photo: On July 9, 2011, the 40′ catamaran STRINGS was launched at the Gougeon Brothers boat shop on the Saginaw River in Bay City, Michigan.

-Ten years ago in Epoxyworks 17, we published the photo beloe with the following caption: In the recess of the Gougeon boat shop loft, something unusual is taking shape out of plywood, foam, carbon fiber and epoxy.
+In Epoxyworks 17, we published a photo with the following caption: In the recess of the Gougeon boat shop loft, something unusual is taking shape out of plywood, foam, carbon fiber, and epoxy.
 There is a minimum of plans and drawings.
 It evolves, piece by piece, mostly from its creator’s head.
 It’s not a trimaran.
 Not exactly a catamaran.
 Technical you probably wouldn’t call this a hull.
 It’s more of a fuselage.
 (There is an aircraft canopy involved.)
 For now, let’s call it Project J. We’ll keep an eye on this project in coming issues and see what develops.Continue reading →

-The Apprenticeshop in Rockland, Maine, teaches students decision-making skills, care, patience, forethought and responsibility through traditional boatbuilding.
+The Apprenticeshop in Rockland, Maine, teaches students decision-making skills, care, patience, forethought, and responsibility through traditional boatbuilding.
 Instructors guide each apprentice through building two to four boats during a two-year apprenticeship.

 The philosophy behind The Apprenticeshop is that learning is best accomplished through direct experience.
-Apprentices in this program learn craftsmanship and problem solving through each step of wooden boat construction from lofting, molds, framing, planking and decking to finish work and rigging.
+Apprentices in this program learn craftsmanship and problem solving through each step of wooden boat construction from lofting, molds, framing, planking, and decking to finish work and rigging.
 Continue reading →

 Meade Gougeon was intrigued by the Renovo Bikes company of Portland, Oregon after spotting their wares on display at the Wooden Boat Festival in Port Townsend, Washington last fall.
 Meade has long been a serious cyclist and understands better than most the value of wood as an engineering material.
-He saw in Renovo an opportunity to combine two of his great loves, wood and bicycles.
+He saw in Renovo an opportunity to combine two of his great loves, wood, and bicycles.
 Continue reading →

 Hugh Saint is a custom boat builder in Cape Coral, Florida who specializes in fine mahogany runabouts that remind you of those built in the 1930s and ‘40s.
 His team of skilled artisans combined their backgrounds in engineering with a finely honed understanding of nautical beauty.
 Continue reading →